 vin et sushi

 Sushi are among the most popular Japanese dishes worldwide.
-Made with vinegared rice and typically served with raw fish, seafood, or vegetables, they offer a wide range of flavours and open the door to many food and wine pairings.
-However, between the freshness of raw fish, the acidity of the rice, the briny notes, and the bold flavours of wasabi or soy sauce, finding the right wine can be a challenge.
+Made with vinegared rice and typically served with raw fish, seafood, or vegetables, they offer a wide range of flavors and open up many possibilities for food and wine pairings.
+However, between the freshness of raw fish, the acidity of the rice, the briny notes, and the bold flavors of wasabi or soy sauce, finding the right wine can be a challenge.

 So, which wine should you choose with sushi?
-Fresh, lively, and aromatic whites, delicate rosés, or red wine?
+Fresh and aromatic whites, delicate rosés, red wine?

-In this guide, discover which wines to pair with sushi, the most successful combinations for different preparations, and a specially curated selection of bottles.
+In this guide, discover which wines pair best with sushi, the most successful combinations for different preparations, and a selection of bottles specially chosen for these dishes.

 What is sushi?

-Sushi is a Japanese speciality made from vinegared rice, most often served with raw fish, but sometimes also with seafood, eggs, or vegetables.
-Contrary to popular belief, the term "sushi" primarily refers to the seasoned rice and not the fish itself.
-Available in various forms such as nigiri, maki, temaki, or uramaki (better known as the California roll), it captivates with its freshness, its delicacy and the diversity of its flavours, thus offering numerous possibilities for wine pairings.
+Sushi is a Japanese specialty made with vinegared rice, most often served with raw fish, but sometimes also with seafood, eggs, or vegetables.
+Contrary to popular belief, the term "sushi" actually refers to the seasoned rice, not the fish itself.
+Available in various forms such as nigiri, maki, temaki, or uramaki (better known as the California roll), it stands out for its freshness, its delicacy and the diversity of its flavors, offering a wide range of pairing possibilities with wine.

-Between the marine flavours, the iodised aromas, and possible accompaniments such as ginger, wasabi, or soy sauce, food and wine pairings can therefore vary.
-Fortunately, certain styles of white wines, sparkling wines, and even some reds allow for particularly harmonious combinations.
+Between the marine flavors, briny notes, and possible accompaniments like ginger, wasabi, or soy sauce, food and wine pairings can vary.
+Fortunately, certain styles of white wines, sparkling wines, and even some reds allow for particularly harmonious pairings.

 sushis